 Seeds from watermelon make great and nutritious snacks when dried and toasted.
 Save some and replant for more watermelons in the future.

 Start growing food from scraps and learn how to in this video from Veggietorials:

 After going through this list, I’m sure you’ll find growing food from scraps very convenient and easy.
 It may not answer all our food problems, but it sure is a fun project to do at home with your family.

 This could well be a good strategy to pave your family’s way to food security and better well being.

 Have you tried doing an experiment with one of these food plants?
 I tried growing green onion which is a favorite in my household.
 Do share your own experience by posting in the comments section below!

-- How To Make Organic Compost for Your Garden | DIY Composting
+- How To Create Your Own Survival Garden

 Editor’s Note: This post was originally published on December 11, 2019, and has been updated for quality and relevancy.